-Paeonia lactiflora 'Shirley Temple' is a classic and highly popular variety of herbaceous peony, renowned for its large, double flowers and elegant appearance.
-This perennial plant is a favored choice in ornamental gardens due to its delicate beauty and subtle fragrance, named in honor of the famous actress Shirley Temple, evoking her grace and charm.
+Paeonia lactiflora 'Shirley Temple' is a classic and extremely popular variety of herbaceous peony, renowned for its large, double flowers and elegant appearance.
+This perennial plant is a favorite choice in ornamental gardens due to its delicate beauty and subtle fragrance, named in honor of the famous actress Shirley Temple, evoking her grace and charm.

 Flower Appearance